ashak/puppet-resource-looping/README.md

       'dport'  => 80
     }

-And a list of parameters that you wish to have added to your resource based on the thing that you're looping on:
+And a hash of parameters that you wish to have added to your resource based on the thing that you're looping on:

-    $dynamic_parameters = ['source']
+    $dynamic_parameters = {
+      'source' => '%s'
+    }

 Use each of these variables with our new function: